Next generation, off-the-shelf, non fratricide-directed, CAR immunotherapy for relapse/refractory T-cell acute lymphoblastic leukemia

 Expected Outcomes

-This is expected to provide superior effector features and contribute to ad-hoc point-of-care treatment with cost-effective, ready-to-use, and off-the-shelf effector cells.
+This approach is expected to provide superior effector features and contribute to ad-hoc point-of-care treatment with cost-effective, ready-to-use, and off-the-shelf effector cells.

 Financiële details & Tijdlijn